How It WorksOperator playbook

 Concretely, after switching to a system with real agentic supplier-reply parsing:

 • The 2pm gap closes.
-Supplier replies update orders within minutes of arrival, regardless of channel.
+Supplier replies become reviewable order updates instead of inbox chores.
 You stop the daily ritual of triaging "what came in while I was busy."

-• The bookkeeper-to-operator email about mismatched invoices goes to zero for the majority of invoices.
-The PO matches the invoice on arrival because the PO evolved alongside the supplier conversation.
+• The bookkeeper-to-operator email about mismatched invoices should shrink.
+The PO is closer to the invoice on arrival because the PO evolved alongside the supplier conversation.

-• Margin leakage from un-priced substitutions stops.
-Every change is captured at the moment it happens; you negotiate or accept, but you don't silently absorb.
+• Margin leakage from un-priced substitutions becomes visible earlier.
+Every change can be captured at the moment it happens; you negotiate or accept instead of silently absorbing it.

-• Disputes become winnable.
-If a supplier claims something three months later, the audit trail shows exactly what was agreed, when, and through which channel.
+• Disputes become easier to resolve.
+If a supplier claims something three months later, the audit trail shows what was agreed, when, and through which channel.

 • The team can step in for each other.
 Because the supplier conversation is in the system rather than an individual's inbox, anyone with access can pick up the thread.

-For most SMB operators, this is the moment they realize procurement was never the bottleneck — being the integration layer between the procurement tool and the inbox was the bottleneck.
-Closing that gap is the entire upgrade.
+For many operators, this is the moment they realize the bottleneck was not only procurement.
+It was being the integration layer between the procurement tool and the inbox.

 What to ask when evaluating a tool